-Management assessed the carrying value of the Company's investments in subsidiaries of €143.4 million for impairment at 31 December 2023 by comparing this carrying value to the estimated fair value of Malin's investee companies at 31 December 2023 of €94.4 million which was deemed to be the recoverable amount.
-This resulted in an impairment charge against the carrying value of investments in subsidiaries of €49.0 million.
+Management assessed the carrying value of the Company's investments in subsidiaries of €94.4 million for impairment at 31 December 2024 by comparing this carrying value to the estimated fair value of Malin's investee companies at 31 December 2024 of €133.5 million which was deemed to be the recoverable amount.
+No impairment charge was necessary as the carrying value is below the recoverable amount.

-Details of subsidiary undertakings are disclosed in note 27 of the consolidated financial statements.
+Details of subsidiary undertakings are disclosed in note 26 of the consolidated financial statements.